Jeff Bezos to hand over Amazon CEO role to Andy Jassy on July 5, anniversary of company’s creation - News Break

 Jeff Bezos to hand over Amazon CEO role to Andy Jassy on July 5, anniversary of company’s creation

-Amazon founder Jeff Bezos put an expiration date on his tenure as CEO, saying Wednesday morning that Andy Jassy will succeed him within the function on July 5.
-“We selected that date as a result of it’s sentimental for me, the day Amazon was included in 1994, precisely 27 years in the past,” Bezos stated, addressing shareholders through webcast throughout his last annual assembly as CEO, held nearly as a result of pandemic.lvhspiratepress.org
+Amazon founder Jeff Bezos put an expiration date on his tenure as CEO, saying Wednesday morning that Andy Jassy will succeed him in the role on July 5.
+“We chose that date because it’s sentimental for me, the day Amazon was incorporated in 1994, exactly 27 years ago,” Bezos said, addressing shareholders via webcast during his final annual meeting as CEO, held virtually due to the pandemic.www.geekwire.com